ignite/cli/docs/guide/nameservice/04-keeper.md

 > The main core of a Cosmos SDK module is a piece called the keeper.
 The keeper handles interactions with the store, has references to other [keepers](https://docs.cosmos.network/master/building-modules/keeper.html) for cross-module interactions, and contains most of the core functionality of a module.

-## Define Keepers for the Nameservice Module
+## Define keepers for the nameservice module

 Keepers are module-specific.
 Keeper is part of the Cosmos SDK that is responsible for writing data to the store.
 Each module uses its own keeper.